How to fix a broken online design community

 The current state of the design community

-The one thing that is wrong with the online design community?
+The one thing that’s wrong with the online design community?
 We’re not helping each other out by giving each other valuable feedback.
 We’re all being nice for selfish reasons, so get some likes back.

-I had several occasions where I felt people were being too friendly, or holding back from any constructive feedback, when browser the digital design community.
+I had several occasions where I felt people were being too friendly, or holding back from any constructive feedback, when browsing the digital design community.
 Think Behance, Dribbble, Briefbox.me, and so on.

-Of course there is nothing wrong with being nice, and the power of a compliment is often undervalued, but wouldn’t it be great to see a lively and active design community where we’re giving each other constructive feedback, as a way of sharing our knowledge with other peers?
+Of course, there is nothing wrong with being nice, and the power of a compliment is often undervalued, but wouldn’t it be great to see a lively and active design community where we’re giving each other constructive feedback?

 Researching the design community